therealmikenew/MyVeryGraphicNovels/README.md

 ### **_Description_**

-#### My Very Graphic Novels is an application where users can search a curated and robust database of mainstream, independent, and international graphic novels.
-After users create an account, they can create wish lists for graphic novels they want read and also keep an inventory graphic novels they own or have read.
+#### My Very Graphic Novels is an application where users can discover new graphic novels and comic books.
+After users create an account, they can search a curated and robust database of mainstream, independent, and international graphic novels and comic books.
+Also, users can create wish lists for graphic novels and comic books they want read and keep an inventory of what they own or have read.

 ### **_Technologies Used_**

  - MongoDB
- - Express
+ - Express.js
- - React
+ - React.js
- - Node
+ - Node.js

 ---